Compare two cars

 Verdict

 Volkswagen appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, Passat offers much better overall protection, which launches it ahead of the other contender.
 It all continues in the same direction, with Volkswagen being considerably quicker, thus putting more smile on driver's face.
 Fuel consumption is more or less the same.
 All together, there's not much more to say, in this case I wouldn't even consider anything but Volkswagen.
 Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
 I'm only here to help.
-Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, among more than 12.000 different ones in our database.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, among more than 12.000 different ones in our database.